13 August 2021

 • Advanced Bachelor

-Students (advanced bachelor, master and PhD), researchers and professionals (with an interest for) working in the field of gifted education and care.
+This course is designed for students (advanced bachelor, master and PhD), researchers and professionals (with an interest for) working in the field of gifted education and care.

 After this course you are able to: